 Spending hours and putting this guide together is one of my own little way of making an impact.
 If you’re reading this and have come this far – then something tells me you’re on a mission to change and impact lives too.

-Wasn’t that sole reason for our existence after all?
+Wasn’t that the sole reason for our existence after all?

-Over the years, I have realized the joy in giving back to the community and the needy.
-And every once in a while, I take upon myself to give back to charities.
+Over the years, I have realized the joy of giving back to the community and the needy.
+And every once in a while, I take it upon myself to give back to charities.

 Nonprofit purposes include feeding the homeless, clothing the naked, caring for the sick, managing an association of businesses, preaching the gospel, etc.